knaw-huc/golden-agents-saa-pipeline/README.md

 ## Linked Open Data / RDF

 The scripts produce RDF in TriG format (https://www.w3.org/TR/trig/).
-These files are not included in this repository due to their size, but can be downloaded from the deposited release on Zenodo: <doi>.
+These files are not included in this repository due to their size, but can be downloaded from the deposited release on Zenodo: https://doi.org/10.5281/zenodo.7662716.

 The files are available as five separate downloads:
 * `ga_saa_a2a_2022.zip`